 At the Graduate Student Teaching Conference, we host a panel discussion of international instructors at Boston College during which the panelists share their experiences and strategies with other international TA/TFs.
 We also offer the “Teaching in the U.S. Classroom” workshop each fall semester as part of the Apprenticeship in College Teaching program.
 You are welcome to register for just this workshop, or sign up to complete the entire ACT program.

-BC Programs for International Students
+BC Support for International Students